0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 As with all KS IOCTLs, ```IOCTL_KS_PROPERTY``` is defined as ```METHOD_NEITHER```, meaning data is passed via raw user addresses accessible only in the caller's context.

 ## Blocking microphone access
-AVs allow the user to conifgure the type of protection applied on the microphone, this configuration tends to be under the privacy protection settings.
+AVs allow the user to conifgure the type of protection applied on the microphone,typically under the privacy protection settings.
 Let's start by implementing the most robust configuration - blocking any attempt to record our microphone.
 A straightforward approach is to simply block incoming ```IOCTL_KS_PROPERTY``` IRPs setting the ```KSSTATE_RUN``` property of the ```KSPROPERTY_CONNECTION_STATE``` property set.
-However, to be able to support other configuration options in the future, a better design would be to notify a UM service whenever such request occurs, using an [inverted call model](https://www.osronline.com/article.cfm%5Eid=94.htm#:~:text=Driver%20writers%20often%20ask%20whether%20or%20not%20a,that%20can%20be%20used%20to%20achieve%20similar%20functionality.)).
+However, to be able to support other configuration options in the future, a better design would be to notify a UM service whenever such request occurs, using the [inverted call model](https://www.osronline.com/article.cfm%5Eid=94.htm#:~:text=Driver%20writers%20often%20ask%20whether%20or%20not%20a,that%20can%20be%20used%20to%20achieve%20similar%20functionality.)).
 Next, we can place the IRP in a [cancel safe queue](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/cancel-safe-irp-queues), wait for a response from the service indicating the way the driver should handle the request, extract it from the queue and complete it accordingly.
 Code to handle an ```IOCTL_KS_PROPERTY``` in the said design would looks like the following:
 ```cpp
 bool filter::KsPropertyHandler(PDEVICE_OBJECT DeviceObject, PIRP Irp, PIO_STACK_LOCATION IoStackLocation)
 {